 Resource Mitigation and Commitments Change in impacts from 2005 FEIS?
 Additional Mitigation Required?
-Air Quality None required Yes No Noise/Vibration The feasibility of noise mitigation would ne evaluation.
-As the design is finalized, noise mitigation will be considered in more detail determine if it is warranted based on a cos analysis.
-Noise impacts that exceed the FRA's critering severe impacts will be mitigated.
-Mitigation coordinated with local communities during design phases of the project.
-Vibration impacts that exceed FRA criterial considered to be significant and warranted. enefit for ill be e final No considered to be significant and warrant mitigation, if feasible.
+Air Quality ir Quality None required No Noise/Vibration The feasibility of noise mitigation would need further evaluation.
+As the design is finalized, noise mitigation will be considered in more detail to determine if it is warranted based on a cost/benefit analysis.
+Noise impacts that exceed the FRA's criteria for severe impacts will be mitigated.
+Mitigation will be coordinated with local communities during the final design phases of the project.
+Vibration impacts that exceed FRA criteria are considered to be significant and warrant mitigation, if feasible.
 Vibration mitigation will be addressed in more detail during final design.
-Wetlands A formal wetland jurisdictional survey will be produced during the permitting effort.
+Yes No Wetlands A formal wetland jurisdictional survey will be produced during the permitting effort.
 Review and approval of this survey will be conducted by appropriate local, state and federal agencies.
 Plans will comply with any local requirements including the water management districts and the Hillsborough County Environmental Protection Commission guidelines.
 A continuing process of avoiding and minimizing impacts will be performed during final design.
 Unavoidable wetland impacts shall be mitigated pursuant to S. 373.4138 F.S. to satisfy all wetland mitigation requirements of Part IV Chapter 373. and 33 U.S.C.
 1344.
 Mitigation requirements will be negotiated between FDOT and the FDEP to assure adequate compensation for the loss of wetlands from the project is provided.
 Yes Potentially, to account for regulatory changes.
 Aquatic Preserves None required No No Water Quality The Preferred Alternative falls within the jurisdictions of the SWFWMD, the SFWMD, and the SJRWMD.
 The water quality criteria associated with each agency would apply to the portion of the project within the respective district limits.
-The FHSR will meet these criteria, which are located in rules 62-302.500 and 62-302.530 of the F.A.C.
+The FHSR will meet these criteria, which are located in rules 62- 302.500 and 62-302.530 of the F.A.C.
 No Potentially, to account for regulatory changes.
 Outstanding Florida Waters None required No No